peterwhite/peterwhite/README.md

 # Nice to meet you!

-I'm a full-stack developer and entrepreneur based in York, England.
+I'm a full-stack developer and entrepreneur based in Oslo, Norway.

 I build beautiful websites and powerful web applications with a wide range of technologies, including PHP, Laravel, JavaScript, Vue, React, Jekyll and WordPress.